-The last two weeks I started to learn more about what motivates people to do what they do.
+In the last two weeks I have started to learn more about what motivates people to do what they do.
 I myself experience varying levels of motivation.
 Sometimes I feel very motivated to do a lot of stuff, especially on the weekend, and sometimes I can’t motivate me to do a thing.
 What I already learned previously (and I even wrote about it earlier) is, that you can’t rely solely on motivation to achieve excellence.

 In my previous article I wrote about how discipline is more reliable then motivation.
 Although what I discovered since is, that sometimes discipline alone is a pretty bad impetus for doing creative work like writing or even programming.

 I’m currently in the process of reading some books about the theory of motivation in general, and habits as a tool to hack motivation in particular (Drive: The Surprising Truth About What Motivates Us, Superhuman By Habit: A Guide to Becoming the Best Possible Version of Yourself, One Tiny Habit at a Time).
 I already have plans of writing a more in depth article about this topic – the following lines are more of a case study on how to deal with a sudden lack of motivation.

 Today I woke up and after accomplishing my daily morning routine – some light training for body and mind, and drinking coffee – I sat down on the couch with my MacBook on my lap and I started browsing the web.
 Usually I check Twitter and reddit and then watch some of the recommended videos which seem to be most interesting on YouTube.

 After finishing this “leisure work” I realized that if I don’t stop right now, I basically could do this all day.
 Although I would feel awful in the evening because I achieved nothing and completely wasted my precious time.
 So I stopped wasting my time watching YouTube videos and reading stuff that makes me angry on reddit and instead started thinking about what I could do with the rest of the day.